uptonking/note4yaoo/lib-editor-slate-examples.md

 - https://github.com/TheGuardianWolf/treepack
   - Pack tree nodes into a flat object and unpack them again!
   - The original use case is to allow path based trees (such as the one used by Slate) to be stored in NoSQL based storage and be able to update them partially without sending the full tree.
+  - v1 of changing the index of an object causes a lot of adding and deleting.
+This is a limitation of the path based scheme.

 - https://github.com/nivekithan/slate-devtools
   - devtool for slatejs which will assist you in debugging the code